millywanderi/codingtemple/README.md

 ***We covered the following areas***

 * **Foundation to python.** Here, we learnt about python basics, including variables, Data Types, Operations, and control structures.
 * **Mastering python strings.** We tackled string operations, concertenation, repetation, length, accessing substrings, formating, and string methods.
+* **Working with Python Integers.** Understand how to work with integers in Python, perform basic arithmetic operations, and apply integer-related functions.